YukihoAA/waifu2x_snowshell/README.md

 > 3-1. waifu2x_converter_cpp = models_rgb <br/>
 > 3-2. waifu2x_caffe = models\\\\upconv_7_anime_style_art_rgb <br/>
 > 3-3. waifu2x_ncnn-vulkan = models-cunet <br/>

+## To Change Output Extension
+> 1. Open config.ini file (if there is no config.ini, launch Snowshell once and close it) <br/>
+> 2. Change extension to prefer file format. <br/>
+> 2-1.
+Check converter's HP first the format is supported by them (vulkan only supports jpg, png, webp) <br/>

 ## To Use Advanced Option in Converter
 > 1. Open config.ini file (if there is no config.ini, launch Snowshell and close it) <br/>